sriharati/MovieTheatreSeatingChallenge/README.md

   <li>Each line in the file comprises of a reservation ID, followed by a space, and then the number of seats requested.
 "R001 2"</li>

   <b>Output:</b>
-  <li>Each row in the file should include the reservation number followed by a space, and then a comma-delimited list of the assigned seats.</li>
+  <li>Each row in the file should include the reservation number followed by a space, and then a comma-delimited list of the assigned seats.
+"R001 I1,I2"</li>
-  <li>Example: R001 I1,I2</li>
   </ul>

 <h2>Assumptions & Approach</h2>